Duomi Khan

 Duomi Khan (多彌可汗) (died 646), personal name Bazhuo (拔灼), full regal name Jialijulixueshaduomi Khan (頡利俱利薛沙多彌可汗), was a khan of the Xueyantuo.
 After the death of his father, Zhenzhu Khan, he disputed with and killed his older brother, Yemang (曵莽), and became khan in 645.
 Then, reversing his father's peaceful policy with the Tang dynasty, Duomi Khan immediately started incursions into their territory.
-This drew a heavy response from Emperor Taizong of Tang, who sent the generals Qiao Shiwang (喬師望), Zhishi Sili (執失思力), and Li Daozong to defend.
+This drew a heavy response from Emperor Taizong of Tang, who sent the generals Qiao Shiwang (喬師望), Zhishi Sili, and Li Daozong to defend.
 They proved too strong for Duomi Khan's attacks, so he fled.
 He did not live long as he was betrayed by his own vassal, the Uyghers, who rebelled and killed him.

-Under Zhenzhu Kha'sn
+Under Zhenzhu Khan

 It is not known when Bazhuo was born, but it is known that he was not his father Zhenzhu Khan's oldest son (Zhenzhu's oldest son was various referred to as Jialibi (頡利苾), Dadu (大度), and Yemang (曳莽), who may have been the same person) but as he was born to Zhenzhu's wife, he was in an honored position in Zhenzhu's court starting from early times in Zhenzhu's reign.
 As of 638, with Zhenzhu having more than 200,000 soldiers under him, he was said to have divided his army between Bazhuo and Jialibi, having Bazhuo command the army to the south and Jialibi to the north; it was further said that Emperor Taizong of Tang, in order to foster dissent between the brothers, made them both subordinate khans under Zhenzhu and awarded them drums and banners, ostensibly to honor them.
 In a reference that may have been referring to the same event, Bazhuo and Yemang were described to have been both made subordinate khans, at Zhenzhu's request, with Yemang given the eastern part of the khanate to govern over various tribes, with the title of Tulishi Khan, and with Bazhuo given the western part of the khanate to govern over the Xueyantuo people, with the title of Siyehu Khan.